Andrey-86/first_repo/README.md

-# first_repo
+# training_repo
-this is my first repositary at spiced
+this is my training repositary